averbraeck/opentrafficsim/docs/01-technical/publish-ots.md

     - Create a new Tag under 'Choose a tag'.
 For the tag name use _vX.Y.Z_, where _X.Y.Z_ should match the version.
     - Release title: _OTS vX.Y.Z_, where _vX.Y.Z_ should match the tag.
     - In the main text field, describe the release.
 It is common practice to enumerate all the included issues since the previous release.
-5. The click 'Publish release`.
+5. Then click 'Publish release`.

 After this a Github Action named _Maven Package to Central (v3)_, defined in `maven-publish.yml` is executed.
 This runs various tests and when successful, eventually publishes new jar-files of the various OTS projects to Maven Central.